Linear Lower Bounds and Conditioning of Differentiable Games: Introduction

 When studying lower bounds for convex-concave min-max, one is faced with a number of distinct challenges compared to the optimisation setting.
 In particular, there is no universally accepted definition of a condition number.
-Some commonly used definitions, like the one used in~\cite{chambolle2011first,palaniappan2016stochastic}, are undefined for bilinear problems, which lack strong convex-concavity.
-This is problematic because we know that both extragradient and gradient methods with negative momentum achieve linear convergence in bilinear games \citep{korpelevich1976extragradient, gidel2019negative}. \emph{Can we get a condition number that captures the fact that linear rates are possible even in the absence of strong convex-concavity?}
+Some commonly used definitions, like the one used in~\citet{chambolle2011first,palaniappan2016stochastic}, are undefined for bilinear problems, which lack strong convexity and strong concavity in the variables.
+This is problematic because we know that both extragradient and gradient methods with negative momentum achieve linear convergence in bilinear games \citep{korpelevich1976extragradient, gidel2019negative}. \emph{Can we get a condition number that captures the fact that linear rates are possible even in the absence of strong convexity and strong concavity?}